lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 **Write custom style**

-Write your custom CSS in the `app/assets/stylesheets/application.css` file.
+Write your own CSS in the `app/assets/stylesheets/application.css` file.
 This file is linked in the `head` of the `application.html.erb` layout with the `stylesheet_link_tag`.

 Go on and make the design match the screenshots 🎨